linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 26.05.2024
+- Topic: Web4 Surprise
+- Directory: /posts/2024/May/26
+- Description: ``` 🚀✨ Big news!
+We're working on a very special surprise for #Web4.
+Once we release (it will take some time), it will bring a massive change to our Web4.
+Stay tuned! 🌐🔥 #Innovation #TechRevolution #StayTuned #Linkspreed ```

 ### 25.05.2024
 - Topic: Web4.one
 - Directory: /posts/2024/May/25